Knirag/CI-CD-Summative/README.md

 - **Docker Compose**: Tool for defining and running multi-container Docker applications.
 - **GitHub Actions**: CI/CD platform for automating build, test, and deployment processes.
 - **Nginx**: Web server used for serving the application.
-- **Terraform**: Infrastructure as Code tool for managing cloud resources.
 - **Snyk**: Security tool for scanning and fixing vulnerabilities in dependencies.
 - **DigitalOcean**: Cloud provider for deploying the application.